 Cecil (Cec) Primeau, CPA, CMA, MBA.
 Currently an independent business consultant and coach, Cec's background combines a unique combination of management, financial and information technology skills.
 He has held senior management positions in a broad range of industries including clean technology and a telecom software start-up, helping take the company from start-up to sale in excess of $20m.
 Over the years, he has been involved volunteering with children's sports, interests, and schools including serving as a school board trustee.
 Further to his interest in giving back to the community, Cec was invited to join the Board of Parkinson Society British Columbia.

-Elisabeth (Liz) Sadowski is an associate lawyer at Richards Buell Sutton LLP in downtown Vancouver.
-Her main areas of practice are personal injury and employment law.
-Liz is very active in the legal community including sitting on the executive of the Trial Lawyers Association of BC and the Canadian Bar Association BC Branch's Young Lawyers Advisory Committee.
-Outside of law, she has been on the board of the non-profit organization, CLICK (Contributing to the Lives of Inner City Kids) for over four years.
+Elisabeth (Liz) Sadowski is an associate lawyer at Brain & Injury Law - Collette Parsons Corrin LLP in downtown Vancouver.
+Her main areas of practice are personal injury and medical negligence.
+Liz is very active in the legal community including serving as the second vice-president of the Trial Lawyers Association of BC.
+Outside of law, she has been on the board of the non-profit organization, CLICK (Contributing to the Lives of Inner City Kids) for over six years.
 She joined the board of Parkinson Society BC because her father, a neurologist for over 40 years, has the disease.

 Sherri K. Zelazny is a clinical speech pathologist with more than 30 years of experience and clinical expertise in voice evaluation and treatment.
 She has a long history of involvement with the Parkinson’s community as a clinician providing Lee Silverman Voice Treatment® for Parkinson’s for more than 20 years.
 She was the Vice President (now Honourary Member) of the Wisconsin Chapter of the American Parkinson Disease Association.
 Sherri has an aunt with Parkinson’s disease.
 She joined the Board of Directors in November 2012.
 Sherri also contributed significant time and energy to piloting the Society's Communication and Swallow program in 2014 and continues to present this program.
 She is President of Speech and Hearing BC (2017-2019).